Stay-at-home has been extended again, this time until 5/30/20.

 For a two bathroom home you might need 4 hours, and 6 hour is good for three bathroom home.
 If you need more time you can buy additional time in 15 minutes increments, at your discretion.

-The best way is for you to call me at 847 238 2485 or email me your phone number and I will call you.
-If I’m not picking up please leave a message and I will call you right back.
+You can fill out “Let’s Get Started” or “Contact” form or call us at 847 238 2485.
+If we are not picking up please leave a message and I will call you right back.
 To set up a cleaning it should take just a few minutes, and we can then schedule a day that works for you and for us.
 I will also be able to give you an idea of how much it will cost right then.

 Do you come to … ?